Jordan Lutheran Church 5103 Snowdrift Road Orefield, PA 18069

-The focus of “This That and the Other Thing” is to retrieve treasures from the past such as old dishes, curiosities and some unique modern pieces and create a new function.
-These new pieces could be a bird feeder, bird bath or an art piece (that will certainly be a conversation piece with friends).
+Donna Smith spoke about her project “This That and the Other Thing” the goal of which is to retrieve treasures from the past such as old dishes, curiosities and some unique modern pieces and create a new function.
+She showed how these new pieces could be a bird feeder, bird bath or an art piece (that will certainly be a conversation piece with friends).

-My sister, Joan and I started our visionary craft pieces about 8 years ago.
-Our intent was to find a project we could build on to save beautiful glass/dishes from the landfill.
+Donna and her sister, Joan started their visionary craft pieces about 8 years ago with the intent to find a project to build on to save beautiful glass/dishes from the landfill.